Adriana Díaz (table tennis)

-Adriana Yamila Díaz González (born October 31, 2000) is a Puerto Rican table tennis player.
-In March 2022, she reached a career-high singles ranking of No. 9 by ITTF/WTT and became the all-time best ranked player from Latin America on women's side.
-Currently ranked No. 18, she is the third non-Asian player in the singles world ranking, and the second from the Americas, after Brazil's Bruna Takahashi.
+Adriana Yamila Díaz González (born October 31, 2000) is a Puerto Rican professional table tennis player.
+In March 2022, she reached a career-high singles ranking of world No. 9 by ITTF/WTT and became the all-time best ranked player from Latin America on women's side.
+Currently ranked No. 19, she is the third non-Asian player in the singles world ranking, and the first from the Americas.

 Díaz has a sister, Melanie and a cousin, Brian, who also play table tennis at professional level.